NikolaiKrustev03/slot-machine/docs/README.md

 ## Introduction

 The Slot Machine is a simulation game where players can place bets and spin the reels.
-The game features various symbols, sound effects, and payout calculations.
-It is designed to provide a fun and engaging experience for users who enjoy a bit of chance.
+The game features various symbols on three reels, sound effects, and payout calculations.

 ## Features

-- **Slot Machine Mechanics**: Spin the reels and see which symbols align for payouts.
+- **Slot Machine Mechanics**: Spin the reels and see your winnings based on the reels symbols.
-- **Sound Effects**: Includes sound effects that play during the spinning of the reels.
-- **Betting System**: Allows users to place bets and see their potential winnings.
+- **Betting System**: Allows users to any bet (as long as it's in your budget) - risk it or play safe, the bigger the bet, the bigger the potential payout, and of course - the bigger the loss.

 ## Installation